klaarnut/user-docs/en/bitbucket-login.md

 # Bitbucket Login Setup

-Setup requires a Bitbucket membership and a Bitbucket OAuth consumers.
+Setup Bitbucket Login requires a Bitbucket membership and a Bitbucket OAuth consumers.

 ## Creating a OAuth consumers

 OAuth needs a key and secret, together these are know as an OAuth consumer.
 You can create a consumer on any existing workspace.
 To create a consumer, do the following:

-1. Sign in at <https://Bitbucket.com/> , or register if you don't have Bitbucket account.
+1. ) Sign in at <https://Bitbucket.com/> , or register if you don't have Bitbucket account.

-2. From your profile avatar in the bottom left, click on the workspace in the **Recent workspaces** list or click All workspaces to open an entire list from which to choose.
+2. ) From your profile avatar in the bottom left, click on the workspace in the **Recent workspaces** list or click All workspaces to open an entire list from which to choose.

-3. Click **Settings** on the left sidebar to open the Workspace settings.
+3. ) Click **Settings** on the left sidebar to open the Workspace settings.

-4. Click **OAuth consumers** under Apps and features on the left navigation.
+4. ) Click **OAuth consumers** under Apps and features on the left navigation.

-5. Click the **Add consumer** button.
+5. ) Click the **Add consumer** button.

     ![image](images/login_social_bitbucket/bitbucket_01_1.png)

+6. ) At **Add OAuth consumer**, complete all fields. *(You can find **Callback URL** in your website editor -> Site -> System -> on "System Pages" list -> Login, click on Login form to open Login setting.
+On Login Setting panel, scroll and click "Social Login" button, you will be at "Site Config" Member, look for Bitbucket login redirect URL.)*

-6. Add OAuth consumer, Click Save.
+   Click Save.
 The system generates a key and a secret for you.

     ![image](images/login_social_bitbucket/bitbucket_01_2.png)

-7. Toggle the consumer name to see the generated Key and Secret value for your consumer.
+7. ) Toggle the consumer name to see the generated Key and Secret value for your consumer.

     ![image](images/login_social_bitbucket/bitbucket_01_3.png)